How to Get a Startup Business Loan

 Can a startup get a loan with no collateral?

-Startups can apply for an SBA loan which offers loans without the need for collateral.
-The SBA loan offers respectful interest rates for small businesses.
+Startups can apply for an SBA loan, which offers loans without the need for collateral by requiring you to pay interest.
+These startup business loans typically offer respectful interest rates for small businesses.

 What are the disadvantages of loans?